 To deal with this problem, we propose a modification of the shading specular component, similar to the effect of distant fog, but affecting only the specular highlight intensity, reducing it gradually up to a minimum accepted value defined by the user.
-This term varies according to the camera distance from the object.
+This specular fading term varies according to the camera distance from the object.
 Both the minimum and maximum highlight specular intensity is configurable, and viewed on close range is identical to LEAN.
-This new configurable term is added as a power of the dot product between Normal and Light vectors.
+This new configurable empirical specular fading term is added as a power of the dot product between Normal and Light vectors.

 This new term allows the specular control over distance, which is made during the shading process without too much computational overhead.
 In addition, unlike fog that changes the alpha according to the distance and thus preserving the specular highlight, this term actually reduces it without interfering with the alpha component.
 Below is the equation for the specular fading control: